 In April 2017, residents of Kansas City voted to reduce the penalties for simple marijuana possession.
 Under previous local laws, marijuana possession of up to 35 grams for adults age 21 and older was classified as a criminal misdemeanor, but the new law bumped it down to a civil offense carrying the punishment of a $25 fine.

-Keep reading for more information on Missouri marijuana laws, including details on the recent legalization of medical marijuana.
+Keep reading for more information, including details on the recent legalization of Missouri medical marijuana.